withfatpanda/ship/README.md

 ### Installing Dependencies
 All of Ship's JS and CSS is built upon a core set of dependencies, chief among them being Bootstrap.

-Your new build system Caravel Mix also loads as a dependency.
+Your new build system Laravel Mix also loads as a dependency.

 All of these dependencies are managed through [NPM](https://www.npmjs.com).
 If you don't have NPM installed, you'll need to [do that first](https://www.npmjs.com/get-npm).